ColmKeyes/TerraTorch-Backbones/README.md

+**UNDER CONSTRUCTION**
+This repository is currently under active development.
+Expect breaking changes and incomplete features.

 # EarthMind-TerraTorch Integration

 This project integrates the EarthMind multimodal geospatial model with the TerraTorch framework, enabling systematic backbone experimentation and comparison for geospatial tasks.